4.1. Introduction

 • Chapter §4.4.1 is the main usage document for CVODES for simulation applications.
 It includes a complete description of the user interface for the integration of ODE initial value problems.
 Readers that are not interested in using CVODES for sensitivity analysis can then skip the next two chapters.

 • Chapter §4.4.3 describes the usage of CVODES for forward sensitivity analysis as an extension of its IVP integration capabilities.
 We begin with a skeleton of the user main program, with emphasis on the steps that are required in addition to those already described in Chapter §4.4.1.
-Following that we provide detailed descriptions of the user-callable interface routines specific to forward sensitivity analysis and of the additonal optional user-defined routines.
+Following that we provide detailed descriptions of the user-callable interface routines specific to forward sensitivity analysis and of the additional optional user-defined routines.

 • Chapter §4.4.4 describes the usage of CVODES for adjoint sensitivity analysis.
 We begin by describing the CVODES checkpointing implementation for interpolation of the original IVP solution during integration of the adjoint system backward in time, and with an overview of a user’s main program.
 Following that we provide complete descriptions of the user-callable interface routines for adjoint sensitivity analysis as well as descriptions of the required additional user-defined routines.